Read these safety tips before hiking with your dog

 How can I prepare for a hike with my dog?

 After mapping out your ideal hiking adventure, here are some ways to gear up for the big day:

 Consider your dog

 Before committing to bringing your pup, think about if hiking is the right type of adventure for them.
 For example, suppose your dog doesn't do well while heavily exercising or is aggressive or anxious in new environments or around new people.
 In that case, hiking may not be the best activity for them.
-And if it's your pup's first time hiking, Dr. Emily Singler, Fetch by The Dodo's on-staff veterinarian, recommends looking for a relatively flat trail before choosing a more challenging terrain and ensuring your pup walks well on a leash, so they don't get lost.
+And if it's your pup's first time hiking, Dr. Emily Singler, Fetch's on-staff veterinarian, recommends looking for a relatively flat trail before choosing a more challenging terrain and ensuring your pup walks well on a leash, so they don't get lost.

 Say your pet struggles with some health conditions, like a heart or respiratory disease, asthma, pneumonia, obesity or arthritis — or maybe they're recovering from an injury.
 In that case, Dr. Singler says that you shouldn't go on a hike without consulting your veterinarian first.

 Do your homework if you've never been to the trail you're traveling to.
 "Pet parents should learn about the area they intend to hike around," Dr. Singler urges.
 "Like the type of terrain, whether other people or dogs are likely to be present, what the rules are regarding bringing dogs, how long the trail is and any wild animals that could be in the area."